syncfusion-content/asp.net-core-docs/aspnet-core/Chart/User-Interactions.md

 ## Selection

-EjChart provides selection support for the series and data points on mouse click.
-To enable the selection option, set the *Enable* property to *true* in the SelectionSettings* of the series.
+Chart provides selection support for the series and data points on mouse click.
+To enable the selection option, set the **Enable** property to true in the **SelectionSettings** of the series.

 N> When mouse is clicked on the data points, the corresponding series legend also will be selected.